-Assumptions Rationale & Source Conservative Care The crossovers observed in the ITT strategy will be used in the model with the probability of crossover by time derived from the cumulative crossovers by time in the RCT patient flow diagram.
-Weinstein, 2008 The baseline back pain and back function in the conservative care strategy will be used a baseline for all patients Assumption The reported change in SF-36 bodily pain and Oswestry Disability Index in the ITT and AT analyses (Tables and Figures) will be used in the model.
-Weinstein, 2008 Interspinous Spacers The effectiveness of interspinous spacers in reducing on back pain is based on SF-36 BP subscale. with LSS Zucherman, 2004 • Crossovers observed in the fusion strategy in the SPORT RCT will be assumed for the interspinous spacers strategy.
-The baseline SF-36 and ODI are adjusted for the conservative care baseline in the SPORT LSS RCT Control for baseline differences between studies The physical function subscale of the Zurich Claudication Questionnaire will be used to estimate the impact of interspinous spacers on quality of life, which is not reported in the trial of spacers.
-Zucherman, 2004 Fusion Simple and complex fusion will be assumed to have same crossovers and effectiveness.
-Surgical results not stratified by surgical technique.
-Weinstein, 2008 Simple and complex fusion costs will be estimated from the Medicare Fee Schedule; complex fusion costs are higher than simple fusion costs Center for Medicare and Medicaid Services, 2008 Fusion is assumed to have risks of complications.
-Deyo, 2010 The crossovers observed in the ITT strategy will be used in the model with the probability of crossover by time derived from the cumulative crossovers by time in the RCT patient flow diagram.
-Weinstein, 2008
+Assumptions Rationale & Source Conservative Care In ITT analyses, the probability of crossover by time was derived from the cumulative crossovers by time in the RCT patient flow diagram Weinstein, 2008 The baseline back pain and back function in the conservative care strategy were used as the baseline for all patients Assumption The reported change in SF-36 bodily pain and Oswestry Disability Index in the ITT and AT analyses (Tables and Figures) were used in the model.
+Weinstein, 2008 Interspinous Spacers The effectiveness of interspinous spacers in reducing on back pain is based on SF-36 BP subscale. with LSS Zucherman, 2004 Crossovers observed in the fusion strategy in the SPORT RCT were assumed for the interspinous spacers strategy Weinstein, 2008 The baseline SF-36 and ODI are adjusted for the conservative care baseline in the SPORT LSS RCT Control for baseline differences between studies Laminectomy Laminectomy is assumed to have risks of fatal, major, and minor complications Deyo, 2010 In ITT analyses, the probability of crossover by time was derived from the cumulative crossovers by time in the RCT patient flow diagram Weinstein, 2008